- Termination of Mandatory Power Purchase Obligations under the Public Utility Regulatory Policies Act of 1978

-The Commission granted the companies’ requests to terminate their purchase obligations from QFs with net capacity in excess of 20 MW on a service territory-wide basis and denied without prejudice PSNH's request to terminate its purchase obligation for QFs with a net capacity of 5 MW through 20 MW.
-These orders provide important guidance on the circumstances under which the Commission will relieve a public utility of its power purchase obligations under the Public Utility Regulatory Policies Act of 1978 (PURPA).
+The Commission granted the companies’ requests to terminate their purchase obligations from QFs with net capacity in excess of 20 MW on a service territory-wide basis and, with respect to PSNH, denied without prejudice its request to terminate its purchase obligation for QFs with a net capacity of 5 MW through 20 MW.
+These orders provide important further guidance on the circumstances under which the Commission will relieve a public utility of its PURPA purchase obligations.

 1. The Detroit Edison Order

-Detroit Edison sought to terminate its obligation to purchase power from QFs with net capacity in excess of 20 MW (a "large" QF) on a service territory-wide basis for its interconnected system.
+Detroit Edison sought termination of its obligation to purchase power from “large” QFs, i.e., QFs with net capacity in excess of 20 MW, on a service territory-wide basis for its interconnected system.

 The Commission held that Detroit Edison could terminate its purchase obligation limited to QFs that “individually have a net capacity larger than 20 MW.”
 According to the Commission, “that threshold is measured on an individual QF-by-QF basis, rather than by aggregating the net capacity of all QFs owned by a single entity.”
-QF’s net capacity, said the Commission, “is determined by its certification, whether self-certified or Commission certified” for purposes of “applying the rebuttable presumptions” of whether the QF has non-discriminatory access to wholesale markets under the Commission's regulations.
+QF’s net capacity, said the Commission, “is determined by its certification, whether self-certified or Commission certified” for purposes of “applying the rebuttable presumptions” under section 292.309 of its regulations.
+Detroit Edison Company, 131 FERC ¶ 61,039, at P 17 (2010).

-With respect to Detroit Edison’s announcement that it may exercise its rights “to challenge future generation projects that appear designed to evade the 20 MW capacity limitation,” the Commission stated that Detroit Edison:
+With respect to Detroit Edison’s announcement that it may exercise its rights “to challenge future generation projects that appear designed to evade the 20 MW capacity limitation,” id. at n.10, the Commission stated that Detroit Edison:

 must do so in a Commission proceeding certifying the facility as a QF, or in the context of a petition for declaratory order seeking a ruling that the self-certified net capacity or the Commission-certified net capacity of a QF is not accurate.
 Alternatively, Detroit Edison may file a new section 210(m) of PURPA proceeding.